 Our ethos: To acknowledge that all companion animals are individual characters and to respect this.
-To work with and communicate with their guardian’s to provide care that can be tailored to meet their pet’s best interests.
+To work with and communicate with their guardian’s to provide care and training that can be tailored to their individual pet’s needs.

 Open & honest communication

 We are committed to expanding our knowledge of companion animals – they enrich our lives in so many different ways and they give us unconditional love and make us laugh!
 They deserve understanding so we can help to enhance their lives.

 Asher and Millie both have diplomas from Oaklands College in Animal Care and Management and Asher is currently in his final year at University Centre Reaseheath, in Chester where he is studying Animal Behaviour & Welfare.
 Elliot is currently working towards his diploma in Animal Care and Management at Oaklands too.

 Here are a list of courses Lisa has been on:

 University of Edinburgh Royal (Dick) School of Veterinary Studies, Postgraduate Professional Development Programme in Clinical Animal Behaviour, (ongoing).